pszemraj/ai-msgbot/README.md

 This project aims to generate a chatbot from simple text files using the GPT family of models.
 This easy-to-create structure helps avoid spending too much time on dataset curation and associated questions/trouble (_Can you easily abstract you and your friend's WhatsApp messages into a "persona"?_).

-As per earlierL, acquire & format data, train model, and deploy model with "helper" code to implement a chatbot.
+1) acquire & format data 2) train model 3) deploy model with "helper" code to implement a chatbot.

 ### Consistent Dialogue Structure

-The first step is to find and parse the data into a standard format that can be used for training the model.
+The first step is to find and parse the data into a standard format to train the model.
 The _"why"_ and the _"how"_ are somewhat intertwined, so the process is described in detail below.

 #### What?